yiisoft/docs/guide/en/runtime/logging.md

 * Configure [log targets](#log-targets) in the application configuration to filter and export log messages;
 * Examine the filtered logged messages exported by different targets (e.g. the [Yii debugger](../tool/debugger.md)).

-In this section, we will mainly describe the first two steps.
+In this section, the focus in on the first two steps.

 ## Log Messages <span id="log-messages"></span>

-In order to record log messages you need an instance of PSR-3 logger.
+To record log messages, you need an instance of PSR-3 logger.
 A class that writes log messages should receive it as dependency:

 ```php
 class MyService